-Sailboat rigging comprises of:
+Sailboat rigging types are:

 The mast foot can be either housed on the deck [ deck-stepped ] or inside the boat [ keel-stepped ].
 A fixed mast foot has a tenon which fits tightly into a mortice whereas an adjustable mast foot fits into a [ track ] with adjustable pins.
 A U-shaped adjustable track has holes at regular intervals that accept the two pins that are put in at a chosen position and fix the mast foot to prevent the foot slipping forward or backwards.
 The [ inverted T-bar ] is another type which accepts a grooved mast foot using a single pin to locate the positioned mast.

 Boats that have unstayed masts are stored without their mast.
-This type of rigging has the [ mainsail ] attached to the mast via a sleeve which slides down the mast with the sail being removed or attached only when the mast is unstepped.
+This type of sailing dinghy rigging has the [ mainsail ] attached to the mast via a sleeve which slides down the mast with the sail being removed or attached only when the mast is unstepped.

 Often, unstayed masts are made in two sections that slot together.